Can I Get a Florida Hardship License

 If you have been convicted of a second DUI within five years of your first DUI, the Department of Highway Safety and Motor Vehicles (DHSMV) is required to suspend your license for a period of five years.* If you have been convicted of a third DUI within ten years from the date of conviction of any prior DUI (Note: many attorneys erroneously advise their clients that all three convictions must occur within a ten year period.
 This is simply untrue), DHSMV must suspend your license for a period of ten years.* If you have been convicted of a fourth DUI in your lifetime, regardless of the age of the prior offenses, you will suffer a “permanent” driver’s license suspension.
 Other minimum mandatory penalties that you may have suffered due to a multiple Florida DUI conviction can be viewed on our DUI Penalties page.

 However, despite your multiple DUI convictions, the law allows you to apply for a hardship driver’s license that is restricted to “business” or “employment” purposes only.
 A “business” purposes only driver’s license allows you to drive for reasons related to work, school, church, doctor’s visits, and to the grocery store.
 An “employment” purposes only license allows driving that is limited to just work related driving.
-It is therefore more restrictive then the “business” purposes only license because it only allows driving that is necessary to get to and from work, and any on-the-job driving associated with your occupation.
+It is therefore more restrictive than the “business” purposes only license because it only allows driving that is necessary to get to and from work, and any on-the-job driving associated with your occupation.

 Florida law mandates that a person with a second-time DUI conviction must wait one year from the date that DHSMV revoked their license before applying for a hardship license.